qcr/armer/docs/creating_a_hardware_package.rst

 ====================================
 Armer drivers provide a high level interface to command a manipulator.
 Armer relies on the manipulator's ROS driver implementation to communicate with the low level hardware.

-For convenience a hardware package should be created to launch the drivers for an arm or arm group.
+For convenience, a hardware package should be created to launch the drivers for an arm or arm group.
 This consists of:

-* A launch file which launches the manipulator drivers and then the Armer drivers
+* A `ROS launch file <http://wiki.ros.org/roslaunch/XML>`_ which launches the manipulator drivers and then the Armer drivers
-* A yaml configuration file which sets run time parameters such as the model being launched and the type of backend
+* A `yaml configuration file <http://wiki.ros.org/YAML%20Overview>`_ which sets run time parameters such as the model being launched and the type of backend

 These files are packaged togther as a hardware package.
 To skip to folder structure and naming convention, see the `Putting it All Together <creating_a_hardware_package.html#putting-it-all-together>`_ section of this guide.